logto-io/docs/docs/docs/references/users/custom-data.md

 ---
-sidebar_label: Customizable user data
+sidebar_label: Custom data
 sidebar_position: 2
 ---

-# Customizable user data
+# Custom data

 _custom_data_ stores the additional user info that is not included in _basic data_.